Eminent Career Award

 Under the direction and leadership of the Chair of the NCDA Eminent Career Award Committee, committee members may devise a system of evaluation for their review of nominations to support the outline of qualifications noted above.
 Below is a summary of the three stage process that will be followed in identifying the annual NCDA Eminent Career Award winner.

-Stage 1: A nomination consists of a letter to the NCDA Executive Director with the nominee’s name and a brief statement related to the four criteria submitted to NCDA by February 15th of each year.
+Stage 1: A nomination consists of a letter to the NCDA Executive Director with the nominee’s name and a brief statement related to the four criteria submitted to NCDA by January 31st.

 To increase the pool of potential nominees, NCDA Headquarters staff will send a letter or e-mail to past award recipients, trustees, committee members, and leaders of other career-related organizations (e.g., Society for Vocational Psychology, ACRNA, NECA, NACE, ASCA) seeking nominations for this award.
 Upon receiving nominations, NCDA Headquarters staff will check to make sure the nominee has been an NCDA member for a minimum of 5 continuous years.
 The nominee may be living or deceased.